 Your customers behave, interact, and connect in different ways than they did last year."

-Instead, we need to create a repeatable framework of engaging with customers that mirrors the way they behave.
+That’s why we need to stop thinking about consumer engagement and online connectivity as a set of ‘tactics’ - because tactics grow tired.Instead, we need to create a repeatable framework of engaging with customers that mirrors the way they behave.
 A framework that adapts and changes with the trends of our customer’s lifestyle.
-A framework that combines traditional consumer psychology, with modern preferences, and technological advancement.
+A framework that combines traditional consumer psychology, with modern preferences, and technological advancement.Enter interactive communication.

 What is interactive communication?

 Interactive communication leverages technology to engage and connect with people on a one-to-one level.
 It personalizes the online experience for consumers by responding, in real-time, to a user’s actions without human intervention.
 Effective interactive communication utilizes predetermined triggers; such as user choice, cursor movement, personal data, or other available information to create a unique and compelling brand interaction.